 An emergency protective order was also issued against Morrison, which stipulated he have no contact with his wife and remain at least 100 yards away from her.
-Morrison, a former Marine, has a history of domestic violence incidents going back to 2003, according to the New York Post, including one arrest in 2009.
-One incident, according to the Post, involved Ashley smacking and punching her husband.
-The Post also quoted Ashley’s mother, who said she was not surprised to hear of the arrest and that her daughter is afraid to leave her husband.
+Morrison, a former Marine, has a history of domestic violence incidents going back to 2003, according to New York Police Department records, including one arrest in 2009.
+One incident involved Ashley smacking and punching her husband.
+The New York Post quoted Ashley’s mother as saying she was not surprised to hear of the arrest and that her daughter is afraid to leave her husband.

 The couple had earlier released a joint statement through Morrison’s lawyer.
 They called the allegations “greatly exaggerated,” and said they are both “cooperating fully with the authorities to insure that all of the information necessary to properly evaluate this unfortunate incident is made available.”